rivv0/devboard/README.md

 # DevBoard - Developer Portfolio Platform

-A beautiful, minimal developer portfolio that showcases your GitHub activity, LeetCode stats, and generates a Spotify Wrapped-style year in review.
+A beautiful, minimal developer portfolio that showcases your GitHub activity, LeetCode stats and generates a Spotify Wrapped-style year in review.

 ## Features